ccapdev1920T2/s11g7/server/README.md

 # Backend Server Setup

 This is the backend API server which connects to the MongoDB.
+Use axios to send requests for data and present them via Vue.

 To install node.js, run:
 ```